brokkoli71/NeuralNetwork/README.md

 # NeuralNetwork

-import the project as Eclipse project
+import the project "Neural Network" as Eclipse project ("Projects from Git") using the link of the repro